- Open Access

 Ecological impact scores were also given for all organism groups.
 Ecological impact scores for bio-fouling, trampling, digging and flammability were excluded from the analysis.
 Across all species groups, the impact through competition received the highest score (3.6: in between Moderate and Major; Fig. 2) and herbivory and hybridisation the lowest (2.0 and 1.9: Minor), with all other impact types in between.
 There were no differences in the average impact scores for the species groups.

-The total estimated economic cost of IAS to agriculture in Africa is USD 3.663 Tn per year, which is approximately 1.5 times the GDP of all African countries combined, or similar to the GDP of Germany (https://tradingeconomics.com/country-list/gdp).
-Comparisons at a country level indicate that the costs of IAS exceed the GDP of 27 out of 49 countries.
+The total estimated economic cost of IAS to agriculture in Africa is USD 65.58 Bn per year, which represents on average 13.0% of the national agricultural GDP of individual countries, but there are large differences: the cost to Algeria, Djibouti, Somalia and Mauritania represents less than 1%, and the cost to Zambia, Niger, Malawi and Mozambique more than 25% of their respective agricultural GDP.
+The cost to the Democratic Republic of the Congo, which is dominated by weeding costs, corresponds to an estimated 148% of the agricultural GDP.
 This comparison indicates the scale of invasive species impacts on African economies, despite the fact that this cost estimate only focuses on agriculture, when IAS also affect the environment, water resources trade, infrastructure, aquaculture, human and animal health, transport and tourism (Kettunen et al. 2008; Williams et al. 2010).
 The current available data enabled an estimate of the costs of IAS on agriculture, but a paucity of data for other key sectors such as plantation forestry and aquaculture, means that the estimate could be improved further.
-This aligns with findings in Diagne et al. (in press) whose estimate was dominated by agricultural costs.
+This aligns with findings in Diagne et al. (2021) whose estimate was dominated by agricultural costs.

 Taken together, our results indicate that IAS have major impacts on people’s livelihoods, because women and children spend a lot of time weeding IAS, because crop yields are significantly reduced and because degradation of grassland habitats by IAS reduces livestock carrying capacity, which affects people’s income and capital.
 The results of the survey further illustrate the extent of non-monetary ecological and societal impacts caused by IAS across the continent.
 Hence, there is an urgent need for measures to mitigate current and prevent future IAS impacts.